Vorxil/MarketStake/README.md

 Requires the caller to have enough deposited funds to support the stake.

+Requires the caller to have enough "free space" to store the reserved cancellation fee.

 Requires the stake to be larger than the relative and absolute minimum stakes.

 _market\_id_ is the market ID.

 _stake_ is the amount of Ether in Wei that the caller, here designated the client, wants to stake.

-@Event _newStake_ is fired if successful, containing the session ID, a _keccak256_ hash of the caller's address and the session nonce.
+@Event _newStake_ is fired if successful, containing the session ID, a _keccak256_ hash of the caller's address, the block number and the session nonce.

 #### counterStake
 ```javascript